open-forest-observatory/ofo-argo/README.md

 *BOUNDARY_DIRECTORY* is the parent directory where the mission boundary polygons reside.
 These are used to clip imagery products.

 *WORKING_DIR* parameter specifies the directory within the container where the imagery products are downloaded to and postprocessed.
 The typical place is`/tmp/processing` which means the data will be downloaded to the processing computer and postprocessed there.
 You have the ability to change the WORKING_DIR to a persistent volume (PVC).

+The rest of the 'DB' parameters are for logging argo status in a postGIS database.
+These are not public credentials.
+Authorized users can find them [here](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0).

 <br/>